inocan-group/aws-orchestrate/docs/devops.md

 ## Overview

+This framework provides wrappers around the Serverless Framework's CLI commands.
+We do not aim to replace these commands at all but rather to wrap them with a few enhancements we find useful and we hope you do too.

+- `deploy` - full deploys or partial deploys of your serverless repo
+- `test` - test your server

 If you're thinking about this library you're probably already convinced that Typescript might be better than sliced bread.
 It's close right?
 Anyway, this final part of the `aws-orchestration` ecosystem provides a means to configure your serverless configuration using Typescript as the language for configuration.

 At the end of the day, we're not replacing the `serverless.yml` file that defines your serverless service but offering to build it for you.
 By adopting this build system you will get the following benefits: